 If you believe that asbestos containing materials (ACMs) are present on your residential premises then you should obtain a professional assessment.
 Once the assessment has been completed immediate action must be taken to protect and inform those that have access to various areas containing asbestos containing materials (ACMs).

-Additional assessment reports are necessary in accordance with the findings and recommendations of the asbestos assessor.
+Additional assessment reports or an asbestos reassessment report are necessary in accordance with the findings and recommendations of the asbestos assessor.

 - Certain asbestos containing materials (ACMs) on the premises require monitoring